Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 The Single-Tasking Implementation Plan

-Week 1: Implement notification blocking Week 2: Test dedicated time blocks for specific activities Week 3: Consider outsourcing appointment setting Week 4: Measure results and adjust
+Week 1: Implement notification blocking during calling sessions.
+Week 2: Test dedicated time blocks for specific activities.
+Week 3: Consider outsourcing appointment setting to free your closers.
+Week 4: Measure results and adjust.

 The Bottom Line